Eric Temple Bell: Writing about mathematics

-Bell wrote a book of biographical essays titled Men of Mathematics (one chapter of which was the first popular account of the 19th century mathematician Sofia Kovalevskaya), which is still in print.
+Bell wrote a book of biographical essays titled Men of Mathematics (one chapter of which was the first popular account of the 19th century mathematician Sofya Kovalevskaya), which is still in print.
 He originally wrote it under the title The Lives of Mathematicians, but the publishers, Simon and Schuster, cut about a third of it (125,000 words), and, in order to tie in with their book Men of Art (by Thomas Craven), gave it the title Men of Mathematics which he did not like.
-The book inspired notable mathematicians including Julia Robinson, John Forbes Nash, Jr., and Andrew Wiles to begin a career in mathematics.
+The book inspired notable mathematicians including Julia Robinson, John Forbes Nash, Jr., and Andrew Wiles to begin careers in mathematics.
 However, historians of mathematics have disputed the accuracy of much of Bell's history.
 In fact, Bell does not distinguish carefully between anecdote and history.
 He has been much criticized for romanticizing Évariste Galois.
-For example: "[E. T.] Bell's account [of Galois's life], by far the most famous, is also the most fictitious."
+For example: "[E. T.] Bell's account [of Galois's life], by far the most famous, is also the most fictitious".
 His treatment of Georg Cantor, which reduced Cantor's relationships with his father and with Leopold Kronecker to stereotypes, has been criticized even more severely.

 While this book was under printing, he also wrote and had published another book, The Handmaiden of the Sciences.
 Bell's later book Development of Mathematics has been less famous, but his biographer Constance Reid finds it has fewer weaknesses.

 His book on Fermat's Last Theorem, The Last Problem, was published the year after his death and is a hybrid of social history and the history of mathematics.
 It inspired mathematician Andrew Wiles to solve the problem.

 In his book about Paul Erdős, titled The Man Who Loved Only Numbers, Paul Hoffman wrote: